pushmix/laravel-web-notification/README.md

 ## Sending Message
 Sending web push notifications to your subscribers is simple.
-First add reference to Pushmix class, than create an array with four requiried parameters.
+First, add the reference to `Pushmix` class, then create an array with four required parameters.

 * `topic` - defines audience you would like to target, see bellow Subscription Topics section
 * `title` - notification title, keep it short